| Contents Boards of Contract Appeals

 Pittman Construction, a single transaction or occurrence is

 not sufficient to constitute a course of dealing.
+In General

 Dynamics C4 Systems, the Board decided several issues